Pursuing a future

 June 2025

-Hands-on Medicine: A week in the life of a med student.
+A week in the life of a med student.

 This summer program is extremely competitive, typically with hundreds of applicants.
 Students accepted to be a “Healthcare Explorer” work side-by-side with ECMC’s dedicated healthcare professionals to consider careers in the healthcare profession while gaining valuable networking opportunities and career advice, all while connecting with students across the Western New York region.
 It allowed me to have hands-on learning opportunities across the ECMC health campus.
 We explored such health system areas as: ambulatory services, critical care, emergency services, hospital public safety, inpatient pharmacy, IT security, laboratory medicine, medical/surgical nursing, radiology, surgical services, and transplantation services.
 I also had the opportunity to hear from members of the executive leadership team